18F/pulse/README.md

 ```bash
 ./update
 ```

+This will use the scanned data to create the high-level conclusions Pulse displays to users and makes available for download.

 * Review the changes, rebuild the site, and if all looks good, commit them to source control.